-The increase is mainly due to wage increases provided through enterprise bargaining agreements for teaching and administrative staff and salary costs due to enrolment increases in public schools.
+The increase is matchy due to wage measures provided through many power targating agreements for tracking and administrative shall and salary rosts due to explorement increases in such a similar.
 The increase relates to a change in the present value factor used to calculate employee benefits.
+The decrease is due to a one off reduction in workers compensation invariance in 2017 18.
+1